MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ## <a name="afxtermextensionmodule"></a>  AfxTermExtensionModule

-Call this function to allow MFC to cleanup the MFC extension DLL when each process detaches from the DLL (which happens when the process exits, or when the DLL is unloaded as a result of a `AfxFreeLibrary` call).
+Call this function to allow MFC to clean up the MFC extension DLL when each process detaches from the DLL (which happens when the process exits, or when the DLL is unloaded as a result of a `AfxFreeLibrary` call).

 ### Syntax